rocker-org/website/images/versioned/r-ver.md

 ```

 The advantage of using this script is that if you specify a URL
-for binary installation from Posit Public Package Manager,
+for binary installation from Posit Public Package Manager (P3M),
 it will rewrite the URL and switch to source installation on non-amd64 platforms.

 For example, in the above example,